 It can be very difficult for management to let go of close-oversight command-and-control, and there are no short-cuts here.
 You (and your team) are going to have to earn the trust you need.
 Some of that will come from delivering what you promised, Sprint after Sprint.
 So it’s important that you regularly hit your Sprint goals.
 Most of the time, at least.
 Even the grumpiest long-tenured waiting-for-retirement C-suite resident will admit that not all plans stay on track all the time.
 When you can see you’re not going to hit every target, don’t hide the bad news!
 This is always the worst thing you can do.
 Call it out as early as possible, while frantically working in the background to minimise, mitigate and manage.
 At all times, of course, maintain your calm certainty.
 Brings to mind the image of a swan serenely gliding across the surface of a lake.
 It’s elegant and quiet and beautiful.
 But below the surface, those little feet are paddling like maniacs.

 Mitigation: Total transparency

 Have an open invitation to the entire organisation to attend your daily stand-ups.
 Make a special point of personally inviting the sceptics.
 Let them see first hand where the team is, how far it’s come and how much of a hill they still have to climb.
-Make your Scrum Board and burn-downs easily visible to one and all.
+Make your Scrum/Kanban Board and burn-downs/CFDs easily visible to one and all.
 To that grumpy old executive who’s really not sure about this new-fangled Agile thing, it’s very reassuring to see measurable progress daily.
 Especially if he’s hung up on the incorrectly perceived lack of predictability.